 A WATERY GRAVE

-The ill fated MV Dimitrios II was built by J.J.
+The ill-fated MV Dimitrios II is a general cargo ship, measuring a total of 66 metres in total length.
+J.J.
 Sietas K.G.
-Schiffswerft Gmbh of Hamburg, Germany and its engines were built by Motoren Werke Mannheim A. G. of Mannheim, Germany.
-The general cargo ship measured a total of 66 metres in length, and the 6 cylinder 4 stroke diesel engines enabled the fully laden ship to achieve an impressive 9.5 knots in calm seas.
+Schiffswerft Gmbh of Hamburg, Germany are credited with building the ship.
+Motoren Werke Mannheim A. G. of Mannheim, Germany however, built the 6-cylinder 4-stroke diesel engines.
+Once enabled, these engines allowed the fully laden ship to achieve an impressive 9.5 knots in calm seas

 PRIDE OF GERMANY